- Academic Calendar

-Once the advisor has approved the registration selections, all subsequent changes to the student's program require an Online Add Drop Form approved by the advisor.
+Once the advisor has approved the registration selections, all subsequent changes to the student's program are made via the Online Add Drop application.

-Student schedules are generated after pre-registration closes and before Online Registration opens.
+Student schedules are generated August 29.
 Be aware that enrolling for a subject on the registration form does not include section assignments.
 Please reference the Student Schedules FAQ page to learn about choosing or switching sections.

 Help is available with online registration in the form of web-based and PDF manuals.
 In addition, users are encouraged to inquire with their Department Academic Administrator or send a message to email@example.com.
 On Registration Day, Registrar’s Office staff will be available to assist with registration related matters in 5-119.

 Starting on Wednesday, September 3, students can view their official subject registrations on WebSIS.

 Students are responsible for reviewing their registration carefully and promptly correcting any discrepancies by contacting the Registrar's Office, 5-119.

 If students make subsequent changes to their registration during the term, they should recheck it on WebSIS to confirm accuracy.